andieksa511-web/ZeroXScript-Free-Arab/zeroscript-extension/README.md

-# ZeroScript Free - AI Roblox Studio Agent (ChatGPT, DeepSeek, Gemini, Kimi, GLM, Qwen, Arena, Meta AI)
+# ZeroXScript Free - AI Roblox Studio Agent (ChatGPT, DeepSeek, Gemini, Kimi, GLM, Qwen, Arena, Meta AI)

 Control Roblox Studio with AI, for free.
 ZeroScript turns a normal AI chat (ChatGPT, DeepSeek, Google Gemini, Kimi, GLM, Qwen, Arena, or Meta AI) into an agent that builds and scripts your Roblox game for you: just describe what you want, and it reads/edits scripts, runs Luau, inspects the game tree, and generates assets directly in Roblox Studio.
 No API key, no terminal, no coding required.